Ali-Mikael/Pen-testing/h2-dora.md

 ### What if we want to access the internet?
 We simply switch interfaces!

-First we figure out which interface to toggle and then activate it:
+First we figure out which interface to toggle:

 <img width="1269" height="417" alt="2026-04-05-16:57:56" src="https://github.com/user-attachments/assets/8dc46812-a6ab-41b0-ab98-1e5986176915" />

+And then activate it:
 ```bash
 $ nmcli device up eth0
 ```